R-Shiny apps

 Baseflow separation

-A common request from the groundwater community is an estimate of baseflow computed using automated hydrograph separation techniques.
-Fourteen variants of hydrograph separation algorithms are applied. (sHydrology relies on the median of daily estimates from these 14 variants.)
+A common request from the groundwater community is for an estimate of baseflow computed using automated hydrograph separation techniques.
+Fourteen variants of hydrograph separation algorithms have been applied on the ORMGP website. (sHydrology relies on the median of daily estimates from these 14 variants.)

 Streamflow recession